Pon-Dinesh-kumar/100-days-of-front-end/log.md

 It feels great to be back to React!
 I'm continuing my journey with React, building on the basics I learned a while ago.
 Functional components and JSX transpiling are essential concepts, and I can't wait to see how they enhance my React projects.

 **#100DaysOfCode #ReactJS #FunctionalComponents #JSXTranspiling #WebDevelopment**

+**Day 80** [Date]

+Today's Progress:
+✅ Explored Props in React: Learned how to pass data from parent components to child components, enabling effective communication and data sharing within the app.

+✅ Discovered Children in React: Understood how to access and manipulate the content placed between opening and closing tags of a component, allowing greater flexibility in rendering dynamic content.

+Thoughts:
+Today's journey back into React has been both exciting and enlightening.
+Understanding Props and Children has opened up a whole new world of possibilities for creating interactive and dynamic user interfaces.
+Looking forward to continuing my React exploration and building even more complex and engaging applications!

+#100DaysOfCode #ReactJS #WebDevelopment #JavaScript #CodingJourney